heroku514/useful-scripts/windows/README.md

 1. Ensure you're running PowerShell as Administrator
 2. Check if your execution policy allows script execution
 3. Verify your Windows username and password are correct
+4. Make sure you're using Windows PowerShell (5.1) and not PowerShell Core

 ## License